How To Identify and Report Scams on Upwork in 2026

 1. Never accept payment off the Upwork platform

 When you send and receive payment through the Upwork platform, you’re protected by our Payment Protection program for eligible transactions.
-Upwork Payment Protection uses milestones, escrow accounts, and a desktop time tracker to ensure that talented professionals are paid for their hard work—and that clients are only billed for hours completed or projects delivered.
+Upwork Payment Protection uses milestones, project funds, and a desktop time tracker to ensure that freelancers are paid for their hard work — and that Upwork clients are only billed for hours completed or projects delivered.

-Requesting to move payment off the Upwork platform is a tactic frequently used by scammers.
-If you take payment off of the Upwork platform, we cannot offer payment protection or help to resolve any invoice disputes.
-To maintain payment protection, refuse offers or requests for payment through PayPal, Stripe, CashApp, cryptocurrency wallets, and other systems.
+Requesting to move payment off the Upwork platform is a tactic frequently used by scammers targeting Upwork users.
+If you take payment off of the Upwork platform, we cannot offer Payment Protection or help resolve any invoice disputes.
+To maintain payment protection, freelancers should refuse offers or requests for off-platform payment through PayPal, Stripe, CashApp, cryptocurrency wallets, and other systems.

-Keep all communication with clients and independent professionals on the Upwork platform before starting a contract.
+Keep all communication with potential clients and freelancers on the Upwork platform before starting a contract.
 (Keeping your communication on the platform after a contract is in place is a good idea, too!)
 This way, there’s a record of all of your communications and we can help resolve any issues.
 You can also flag suspicious messages for Upwork's Trust and Safety team to review.

 3. Never share your Upwork account with others

 If you aren’t sure about the legitimacy of an email that claims to be from Upwork, reach out to our support team.
-And if you receive an Upwork message that you think is fraudulent, you can flag it for our review.
+And if you receive a message from Upwork that you think is fraudulent, you can flag it for our review.

 By familiarizing yourself with common online scams and markers of potential scam activity, you can help keep yourself safe on Upwork and other websites.
 A legitimate Upwork user should not: